mwilkens1/fundaft/README.md

 ## File Descriptions <a name="files"></a>

 ### Data collection
 * scrape_daft.py: script that includes classes for scraping daft.ie.
-It is a scrapy spider that goes scrapes each ad on each page of the properties listed for Dublin city for a given time interval.
+It is a  spider that goes scrapes each ad on each page of the properties listed for Dublin city for a given time interval.
 * openstreetmap_api.py: script that fetches the amenities (schools, pubs, etc) in Dublin from the openstreetmaps API.
 * electoral_divisions.py: script for transforming a shapefile for Dublin.
 It selects only the relevant areas.
 This is used to create a map on the web app.
 Shapefile is from the [Central Statistics Office](https://www.cso.ie/en/census/census2011boundaryfiles/)
 * add_data.py: script for matching the scraped Daft.ie ads to the openstreetmap data.
 Amenities in a 0.5km radius are counted for a given property.
 Also, the electoral divisions are added to the data.